iaifi/iaifi.github.io/code-of-conduct.md

 ---
 layout: article
-title: Code of Conduct and Resources
+title: Code of Conduct, Related Policies, Reporting, and Resources
 ---

 ## IAIFI Code of Conduct